Encharted Cook

 Peanut Butter Scones

 Peanut Butter Scones are quick and easy to make.
-A touch of maple flavoring brings out the peanut flavor for this breakfast treat you can eat anytime!
+A hint of maple flavoring brings out the peanut flavor in this breakfast treat, perfect for enjoying anytime!

 Prevent your screen from going dark